-With that in mind, we often connect bears to the following traits: strength, solitude, energy, confidence, peace, motherhood, courage, optimism, and majesty.
+With that in mind, we often connect black bears to the following traits: strength, solitude, energy, confidence, peace, motherhood, courage, optimism, and majesty.

-Let’s take a look at the different meanings bears have as symbols, in dreams, and as spirit animals.
+Let’s take a look at the different meanings black bears have as symbols, in dreams, and as spirit animals.

-What Do Bears Symbolize?
+What Do Black Bears Symbolize?

-Bears are connected to many positive virtues that make them a feared proposition.
+Black bears are connected to many positive virtues that make them a feared proposition.

-The bear is a strong animal, capable of taking down a human being with their strong paws.
+The black bear is a strong animal, capable of taking down a human being with their strong paws.
 They are known as kings of the forest because they control the area they live in by displaying their claw marks all over the territory.
-Male bears are especially feared and other animals in the forest avoid their territory.
+Male black bears are especially feared and other animals in the forest avoid their territory.

-Bears are leaders of their families and leaders of their pack.
+Black bears strut through the forest as the largest creatures around.
 They know how to lead the charge and control their territory, but they also know how to provide for their families.
 Their presence alone is intimidating and widely feared, even among the human species.

 3. Solitude and Peace

-Also, bears are emblematic of peace.
+Furthermore, black bears are emblematic of peace.
 They will only attack when provoked and when they feel intimidated.
 Most of the time, however, they like to keep away from others and keep the peace in their realm.

 4. Courage and Optimism

-Bears are action-takers.
+Black bears are action-takers.
 They give the initiative to others, just like a leader has to do.
 They are confident in their ability and they know they always stand a chance in a fight if they are diligent and optimistic.
 People who are courageous will sometimes be compared to bears.

 They like to keep a close eye on their offspring at all times.
 And when they feel their kids are in danger, they will attack anything that comes close to them, including humans.
-That’s how most of the bear attacks happen.
+That’s how most of the black bear attacks happen.

 6. Majesty (Respect)